DomeDAO/dome-contracts/README.md

    - `depositorYieldPercent` (up to 10000, representing 100%)
    - The `Dome` contract owner is the `Dome` deployer.
 (The `DEPLOY_PRIV_KEY` wallet)

-After setting the required parameters insde `scripts/deployDome.js` file. we are ready to deploy a `Dome` instance like this:
+After setting the required parameters inside `scripts/deployDome.js` file. we are ready to deploy a `Dome` instance like this:

 ```bash
 npx hardhat run scripts/deployDome.js --network <network>